ldionne/mpl11/README.md

 implementation trick.
 This is a subtle difference between the MPL11 and the [mpllibs][] library collection, which I wanted to point out.

+### Laziness in data constructors
 There is something rather important that we have left undefined when we created the `list` and `cons` data constructors: what do their arguments look like?

 ```cpp
 template <typename ...Elements>